 It’s Facebook question of the week time (clap, clap, clap)!
 Ken Colburn asks, “What are the pros and cons of the new Facebook Comments plugin that just launched?.
 Facebook launched a service that allows you to post your blog comments to your stream.
 Threads stay synced across regardless of where the comment was made. two weeks ago?)

 How Can Brands Manage Facebook Comment Overload

 FEBRUARY 1, 2012

 Tweet Recent comment count on Facebook brand pages is going up, just proving that now, people accept social media as an effective method of communicating with their brand and entering a conversation.
-Most importantly it is crucial not to hit the panic button and do the easy thing of deleting all the negative comments or even the entire thread.
+These comments can obviously be both positive and negative and can suddenly spring up in quantities if your update has a viral potential.
 So what do you think?